Andrew-TechMaster/Andrew-UWBootcampChallenge-10-Employee-Tracker/README.md

 # Andrew's Employee Tracker

 ## 🔎 Overview:
-> * Using mysql2 to connect database MySql
+> * Connecting to MySql database using "mysql2"
 >
-> * Using dotenv for connecting and hiding config info: DB_NAME, DB_USER, and DB_PASSWORD
+> * Hiding database configuration information (DB_NAME, DB_USER, and DB_PASSWORD) by utilizing "dotenv"
 >
-> * Using inquirer to promt questions & pass the data
+> * Prompting questions and collecting data with "inquirer"
 >
-> * Use "npm i" to install dependencies.
-Then use "node index" to start the application
+> * To install dependencies, run "npm i" and then start the application with "node index"
 >
-> * Remeber to get access to the db folder first then use the following syntax: 'mysql -u root -p'.
-After typing your password then do 'source schema.sql' and 'source seeds.sql' to initialize the db and tables
+> * Accessing the db folder, use the command "mysql -u root -p" to enter the MySQL terminal.
+After entering your password, execute the commands "source schema.sql" and "source seeds.sql" to set up the database and tables.
 >
-> **Note**: Don't forget to change the '.env.Example' to '.env' and make defalut settings to your own settings.
+> **Note**: Don't forget to rename '.env.Example' to '.env' and update the default settings with your own
 >